teodorwisniewski/data_structure_and_algos_udacity/1_Introduction/p0/P0/README.md

 ## Task 0 - run time analysis (Worst Case Big-O Notation)
 We used two print statements for our solution.
 No loop is used.
-We can approximate run time with Big O(1).
+Thus, we can approximate run time with Big O(const), which can be further simplified to O(n).

 ## Task 1 - run time analysis (Worst Case Big-O Notation)